Ehrlichiosis in Dogs: Is Your Dog At Risk Of This Tick-Borne Disease?

 While dogs infected with Ehrlichia are not able to infect humans directly, we can become infected and suffer from ehrlichiosis if an infected tick was to bite us.

 For that reason, it’s important to follow the recommendations above to keep tick numbers low.

-If you are worried about tick disease in dogs, ask a question below in the comments section or get in touch with one of our vets for an online consult.
+If you are worried about tick disease in dogs, ask a question below in the comments section or get in touch with one of our vets to discuss your concerns.